sccoos/pfm-observable-dashboard/src/index.md

 </div></div>
 <div class="card grid-colspan-1" style="min-height: 60vh">
 <p>
 Forecasts are typically 5 days long, but may be as short as 3 days.
 Occasionally if forecasts fail, the forecast date is a day behind.
-  Colored contour lines represent the percentage of sewage forecasted to be at the ocean surface.
-A value of 100% is pure sewage and a value of zero is pure ocean water.

-Values are presented in powers of 10, such that 10<sup>-1</sup> is 1:10 dilution or 10% raw sewage, 10<sup>-3</sup> is 1:1000 dilution or 0.1% raw sewage, 10<sup>-4</sup> is 1:10,000 dilution or 0.01% raw sewage.

 The dashed white rectangle box represents the region where the model is providing a forecast.
 Outside of this box, no forecast is made.

-Shoreline color represents swimmer risk based on wastewater fraction: red is high risk (>0.1% wastewater), yellow is moderate risk, and green is low risk (<0.001% wastewater).
-These values are based on swimmer illness risk probability from <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GH000490" target="_blank">Feddersen et al. (2021)</a>.

-Four swimming locations from south to north – Playas de Tijuana, Imperial Beach Pier, Silver Strand, and Coronado, Avenida Lunar – are labeled with large circle.
-Click on the circle to see a more detailed forecast (shown above) at these locations.

-In the graph above, raw wastewater is given in percentages with the high, moderate, and low swimmer risk indicated with the colored background.
+Colored contour lines represent the forecast of percentage of sewage at the ocean surface.
+A value of 100% is pure sewage and a value of zero is pure ocean water.
+Contours go from a high of 10% ot a low of 0.005% of sewage.

+Shoreline color indicate swimmer risk based on sewage percentage with
 <ul>
   <li> Red indicates high risk representing greater than 0.1% sewage</li>
   <li> Yellow indicates moderate risk at values between 0.001% and 0.1% sewage</li>
   <li> Green indicates low risk at values less thatn 0.001% sewage</li>
 </ul>

+Four swimming locations from south to north – Playas de Tijuana, Imperial Beach Pier, Silver Strand, and Coronado, Avenida Lunar – are labeled with large circle.
+Click on the circle to see a more detailed forecast (shown above) at these locations.
+In the graph above, sewage concentration is given in percentages with the high, moderate, and low swimmer risk indicated with the colored background.

+Swimmer illness risk is based upon <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021GH000490" target="_blank">Feddersen et al. (2021)</a>.
+A value of 0.1% sewage corresponds to a 10% risk of GI illness and a value of 0.001% sewage corresponds to a 1% risk of swimmer illness.

 Questions should be addressed to ffeddersen@ucsd.edu.